AhsanHayat7/Learning_Python/01_Class(Hello Python world)/README.md

    * click on run button

  # Make your own virtual environment
- * Go to anaconda prompt and run these codes.
+ * Go to anaconda prompt and run these codes.The command is used to create a new virtual environment in Conda, a popular package and environment management system for Python.
 ``````
 conda create -n
 ``````
 ```
 conda create -n python12 python==3.12 -y
 ```
-* Go to Vs code and make requirements.txt file and write your packages.
+* Go to Vs code and make requirements.txt file and activate your environment.
 ```
 conda activate python12
 ```